retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 # Arduino IDE & Serial Monitor

-Once the wiring is done and the program uploaded to the board, the Serial Monitor can be started to test the core and try some commands with the board.
-Do not forget to set it up at 9600 Baud Rate.
+Once the wiring is done and the program uploaded to the board, the **Serial Monitor** can be started to test the core and try some **commands** with the board.
+Do not forget to set it up at **9600 Baud Rate**.

-If the connection is succesful the Serial Monitor shall prompt the HandyCommandLine, a short of REPL, which might look like this:
+If the connection is succesful the Serial Monitor shall prompt the **HandyCommandLine**, a short of REPL, which might look like this:

 ![alt text](https://github.com/retrospectivePreposterous/Arduino-Cad2Arduino/blob/master/TestGIF/HandyCommandLine.gif?raw=true)